 Danny McDonald graduated with his PhD in Philosophy from SBTS in 2014.
 The emphasis of his studies included the relationship between faith and reason, metaphilosophy, and epistemology.
 He also obtained a secondary emphasis in church history, specifically ancient Christianity and its intersection with philosophy.

 First and foremost, Danny is husband to Angie, whom he met on the first day of seminary.
 He is father to three beautiful daughters.
-Living up to his last name, he has a miniature “farm” of two dogs and one rabbit.

 Danny’s current research interests focus on the nature of philosophy (metaphilosophy).
 Specifically, he seeks to understand the nature of human reason in order to counter the overemphasis on reason’s ability (as in science and Enlightenment thought) and skepticism of reason’s reliability (postmodernism).
 Related to his overall focus on metaphilosophy, Danny has also delved into the role of narrative as an epistemological act and the issue of race in Western philosophy.
 Finally, Danny is currently working on a book addressing the nature of rationality.